Who are we?

 Assistant Pastor

+Toby is the 4pm Gathering pastor and Gospel Community coordinator.
 Toby has a heart, both to see people come to know Jesus and to see followers of Jesus live out their missional identity in Christ.
+Married to Annie, they have 2 children Alba (4) and Tigris (2).

 Annie Dedden